Data Analysis 11 min read

 The Numbers Behind the Market

 The 2024 figures are striking.
 OnlyFans reported $7.22 billion in total fan spending — up 9.1% year-over-year.
-That’s not a speculative number; it’s drawn from their published creator payment data and annual disclosures.
+That is not a speculative number; it is drawn from their published creator payment data and annual disclosures.
 The platform has paid out over $20 billion to creators since inception.

 The creator base has grown to 4.63 million active creators serving 377.5 million registered fans.
-Not all of those creators are monetizing at meaningful levels — the distribution is extremely long-tailed — but the aggregate number gives you a sense of the opportunity.
+Not all of those creators are monetizing at meaningful levels — the distribution is extremely long-tailed — but the aggregate number tells you something important about the size of the opportunity.

 Where agencies play in this: the top 1% of creators on OnlyFans account for a disproportionate share of revenue.
 By most estimates, the top 10,000 creators collectively earn the majority of platform revenue.
 Agencies predominantly compete for these top-tier earners, or for mid-tier creators with the potential to break into that tier.

-Our own portfolio sits at 12 active creators.
-Aggregate monthly gross across the roster runs between $180,000 and $220,000 depending on the month.
-At a 60/40 split (after platform fees), that yields us between $86,000 and $106,000 in monthly revenue before operating costs.
-That’s a real business — but it took three years to get there, and most of what we learned came from painful operational failures rather than theory.
+Operators managing 60+ creators see aggregate monthly gross across the roster exceed $700,000/month at scale.
+At a standard 50/50 split (after platform fees), that yields meaningful agency revenue before operating costs.
+That is a real business — but it took 4+ years to get there, and most of what operators learned came from operational failures, not theory.

 The Old Agency Model